gidambayiantony/alx-higher_level_programming/README.md

 ## License

-This repository is licensed under the [appropriate license name].
-Check the LICENSE file for more details.
+This repository is licensed under MIT.

 Thank you for exploring my ALX Higher Level Programming Showcase!
 I hope this serves as a testament to my dedication and proficiency in software engineering.